-specific version of the Identical Stranger

 - The children's book Superweasel had a boy enviro-vigilante, with his evil double committing pure vandalism.

-- The Superboy TV series had an episode, "The Beast and Beauty", with a criminal dressing as Superboy and trading on Superboy's reputation to get access to stuff he could steal.
+- The Adventures of Superboy TV series had an episode, "The Beast and Beauty", with a criminal dressing as Superboy and trading on Superboy's reputation to get access to stuff he could steal.
 This impostor didn't look anything like Superboy (apart from the costume), and relied on the fact that more people knew of Superboy than really knew what he looked like.

 - Another episode had a man who actually did look like Superboy impersonate him.
 However, he was more of a small time con man than an actual villain and used the scheme to make some quick cash by charging for autographs and pictures.